 - h.
-Illegal holds: If none of the above has produced a winner, the wrestler penalized the least for illegal holds shall be declared the winner. - i.
-Technical violations and unnecessary roughness: If none of the above has produced a winner, the wrestler penalized the least for technical violations (other than stalling) and unnecessary roughness shall be declared the winner. - j.
+Illegal holds: If none of the above has produced a winner, the wrestler penalized the least for illegal holds shall be declared the winner.

+i.
+Technical violations and unnecessary roughness: If none of the above has produced a winner, the wrestler penalized the least for technical violations (other than stalling) and unnecessary roughness shall be declared the winner.
+This criterion does not include cautions for such violations.

+- j.
 Time advantage: If none of the above has produced a winner, the wrestler with the greater amount of riding time in overtime shall be declared the winner. - k.
-Regular match: If none of the above has produced a winner, the criteria a. through i. shall apply to the regular match to determine the winner. - l.
+Regular match: If none of the above has produced a winner, criteria a. through i. shall apply to the regular match to determine the winner. - l.
 Other: If none of the above has produced a winner, the referee shall determine the winner, based on his opinion as to which wrestler was the superior wrestler.